 The flu vaccine provides the best protection available against the flu, however, the vaccine is not 100% effective, and effectiveness can vary from year to year and amongst different patient groups.

 What type of vaccines does Priceline Pharmacy provide?

-Our flu vaccine offered in store is the Quadrivalent vaccine in line with the World Health Organisation recommendations and is listed with the Therapeutic Good Association.
+The flu vaccine provided by Priceline Pharmacy is the quadrivalent (four-strain) vaccine, in line with World Health Organisation recommendations.
+It is registered with the Therapeutic Goods Administration.

 Is there a delay between when I receive the flu vaccine, and when it starts to work?

-The flu vaccine is designed to protect you for approximately one year.
-With each season, and sometimes even within the same year, there can be different flu strains so annual and continued vaccinations are recommended.
+The flu vaccination is designed to protect you against the peak winter flu season.
+The best protection against influenza occurs with the first 3 to 4 months following vaccinations.
+Protection from the vaccine is expected to develop two to three weeks after immunisation.
+With each season, and sometimes even within the same year, there can be different flu strains so annual vaccinations are recommended.

 Are there any side effects?